 Christmas Light Recycling: Where and How to Recycle Your Old Lights

 Decorating the house for Christmas can be some real fun.
-With lights and decorations, the house gets a nice festive feel, and it helps everyone to get into the holiday spirit.
+With lights and decorations, the house gets a nice festive feel, and it helps everyone get into the holiday spirit.
 While decorations and lights might be great to put up and nice to have around, nobody really enjoys the part where you remove the decorations and pack them away for next year.
 Along with that, there is also the issue of what to do with Christmas lights that you no longer need or ones that have stopped working.

 For too many people, the answer to old Christmas lights is to throw them in the trash, but this is the wrong way to dispose of the lights that you don’t need.
-When it is time to get rid of old Christmas lights, the right thing to do is to turn them in to a recycling program.
+When it is time to get rid of old Christmas lights, the right thing to do is to turn them into a recycling program.

 Why recycle your Christmas lights?

 It may be easier to throw your old Christmas lights in the trash, but a landfill is not the appropriate place for old lights.
-If you look on the packaging of the lights, you are likely to see a statement or symbol that clearly indicates that they are not items to be thrown in the trash.
+If you look at the packaging of the lights, you are likely to see a statement or symbol that clearly indicates that they are not items to be thrown in the trash.

-Firstly, these are items that can be recycled, so it is wasteful to throw them in the trash.
+First, these are items that can be recycled, so it is wasteful to throw them in the trash.
 There are materials like copper and plastic that can be processed and repurposed for other uses once they have been removed from the light set.
 Additionally, they take up space in the landfill that does not need to be taken.
 While the primary purpose of recycling is to conserve the resources that are in a product, an important secondary purpose is that it also saves on landfill space.

 How to recycle your Christmas lights